michelfernandez/cove/site/content/english/_index.md

 {{< side-by-side >}}
 {{% richtext %}}
 ## Upload documents as PDFs
-Upload the signed PDF document directly via browser or use Skribble via API from your business software.
+Upload the PDF document directly via browser or use Skribble via API from your business software.
 {{% /richtext %}}

 {{< picture image2 416 "A woman holding a PDF document in her hands and uploading it" >}}